 Legal and regulatory frameworks provide assurance to markets, offering a level and competitive playing field to businesses in an increasingly globalized and complex environment.
 A healthy legal and regulatory environment is one that continuously adapts local and national practices to international best practices.
-In Lebanon, many of these frameworks have not been kept up to standard, leaving regulators and the private sector to operate in uncertain business environments, less able to compete in the global economy.
+In Lebanon. designing balanced and transparent regulatory frameworks is of added importance and urgency for the national ability to achieve new levels of productivity and international competitiveness.
+Existing frameworks have in many cases not been kept up to standard, leaving regulators and the private sector to operate in uncertain business environments, less able to compete in the global economy.
 In order for the private sector to operate within a steady business environment that also enforces relevant laws and rules, Lebanon must appoint or re-mandate regulators that independently govern their relevant industries.
-Lebanon should develop alignments with global regulatory standards, as exemplified for financial standards.
-Other industries should lobby for regulatory frameworks that will allow corporations to embed cultures that are adaptive to change.
+Lebanon should develop alignments with global regulatory standards, adopting global best practices in frameworks for financial standards and state procurement processes..
+Financial intermediation, online privacy, cyber-security and digital currency frameworks need to be updated and made more accessible.
+Climate and environmental regulatory frameworks are of even greater importance than financial regulatory frameworks for facing the emergent third decade of the 21st century.
+Productive and services industries should lobby for regulatory frameworks that will allow corporations to embed cultures that are adaptive to change.
 Beyond these frameworks, buy-in and reinforcement of regulations are key to the success of their implementation.